-WOOD:

-Wood burns best on a bed of ash

-Do not allow ash to build up in the appliance as it will not burn properly and may cause damage.
+Wood burns best on a bed of ash.
+The raised ribs on the grate are a good indication of the ideal depth.
+Do not allow ash to build up excessively in the appliance as it can prevent operation of moving parts.